 Don't let your travel dreams die while you stay home.
-I've come up with a list of things you can do from home to keep the travel fires burning and to get your travel fix while in isolation.
+I've come up with a list of things you can do from home to keep the travel fires burning and to get your travel fix while in isolation or just unable to travel.

 I'm a new convert to podcasts, and I absolutely love them.

-What I really like about them is that they are pretty much all pre-C19!
+What I really like about them is that they are pretty much all pre-covid!
 So there's no mention of this current madness.

 My favourite one currently is "My Camino the podcast" by a Sydney guy, Dan Mullins.
 He interviews people who have walked the Camino and it's full of stories, packing tips (of course, I like them!!), walking tips, anti-blister tips... and descriptions of the scenery...or the crunching steps when walking the Mesata.